molily/molily.de/_posts/2020-11-21-testing-angular.md

 } = Validators;
 ```

-These validators take the control value, a string most of the time, and return a `ValidationErrors` object with error messages.
+These validators take the control value, a string most of the time, and return a `ValidationErrors` object with potential error messages.
 The validation happens synchronously on the client.

 <aside class="margin-note">Async validators</aside>

 For the username, the email and the password, there are custom asynchronous validators.
 They check whether the username and email are available and whether the password is strong enough.

-The asynchronous validators use the `SignupService` to talk to the (fake) back-end service.
+The asynchronous validators use the `SignupService` to talk to the back-end service.
 These HTTP requests turn the validation asynchronous.

 <aside class="margin-note">Error rendering</aside>